P-38 Performance Trials

 At sea level a maximum rate of climb of 4040 ft/min was attained at 70" Hg. manifold pressure and a rate of climb of 3570 ft/min at 60" Hg. manifold pressure and 3000 RPM.
 The service ceiling of the airplane was 39,000 ft., and the absolute ceiling was 39,700 ft.

-For more of this Report see HERE
+For more of this report see HERE

 ARMY AIR FORCES